 Over time, the sprawling campus has been renovated to its original style and glory.
 Today, CIF welcomes research scholars to its elegantly furnished reference library that houses over 20,000 books and 30 journal subscriptions.
 In addition, CIF has a meditation hall, residential quarters, kitchen and dining facilities, temples, prayer rooms, and serene spaces for solitude worship, reflection and self-study.

 In February 2018, we restored the Kulapuramalika, a project that took approximately 4 months to complete.
 The last time it was restored was in 1990.
 Tiles were individually cleaned and placed back into position, all wooden teak carvings were polished, chips to the wood were sealed, tiles repolished and the entire building is now restored to its original glory.
-The project cost was nearly 15 lakhs.
-The next big project that is about to commence is the ‘restoration’ of the Illam, the architectural beauty which is the birth home of Adi Sankaracharya.
-The estimated cost of the project is 1 crore rupees.
+The project cost was nearly ₹15 lakhs (approx US$ 20000).
+The next big project that is about to commence is the ‘restoration’ of the Illom, the architectural beauty which is the birth home of Adi Sankaracharya.
+The estimated cost of the project is ₹1 crore rupees (approx US$ 140000).